Display the result of an sfk command chain directly with the free Depeche View for windows.

 an executable like dview155.exe, rename it before use.

-DView can be run under Linux and Mac, but this is experimental
+DView can be run under Linux and Mac, if the latest WINE

 use as a chain command, or to display stdin: